 This is one of the most common causes of a dying lawn mower and deserves to be higher up on our list.
 However, we put it here because it takes a bit of effort to clean.

-There are many things that could cause a dirty carburetor, but old fuel is the usual cause.
+Many things could cause a dirty carburetor, but old fuel is the usual cause.
 Debris from grass, dirt, and mud is another culprit.

 Whatever the cause, a good clean should do the trick, as long as the carburetor isn’t damaged.